HiteshCodesl/MediEcho_AI/README.md

 ## 🌟 Features

-✅ AI-powered Consult with Doctor.
+✅ AI-powered Consult with Doctor
-✅ Based on your note Generate a specalist doctor.
+✅ Based on your note Generate a specalist doctor
 ✅ Voice-based Q&A with Vapi
-✅ 10+ doctor specalist for every.
+✅ 10+ doctor specalist for every
-✅ Generate a Report Using your chat with doctor.
+✅ Generate a Report Using your chat with doctor
-✅ Secure authentication with Clerk.
+✅ Secure authentication with Clerk
 ✅ Persistent history using Supabase + Prisma
 ✅ Clean and modern UI with Tailwind
 ✅ SaaS-ready structure for monetization